Job Applicant Privacy Notice

 - Financial information such as bank account numbers for payroll and expenses.

-- Audio, electronic, or visual information such as recorded voicemails and photographic images submitted.
+- Audio, electronic, visual, or thermal information such as recorded voicemails and photographic images submitted, and temperature checks.

 - Professional or employment related information such as Curriculum Vitae/resumé, current and previous employment details, immigration status, or work authorizations.

 - Education information such as education background, university or school diplomas/certificates, and other educational achievements.

 - Internet or other electronic network activity information, such all documents, files, and information you send through our applicant portal.

 - Inferences such as job preferences or willingness to travel and/or relocate.